 A station operating on any number of bands cannot enter the single-band section for each band they use.
-That's not in the spirit of this section!
+That's not in the spirit of the all-bands sub-section!

 General Rules

 There are no Divisions.

 A Square refers to the Maidenhead Locator system definition, as denoted by the 4-character locator.
 This matters to Rovers, but no-one else.